bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 information entropy).
 As you may have guessed, this is used often in Bayesian inference to determine prior distributions and also (at least implicitly) in natural language processing applications such as a maximum entropy (MaxEnt) classifier (i.e. a multinomial logistic regression).
-As usual, I'll go thorugh some background, some intuition, and some math.
+As usual, I'll go through some background, some intuition, and some math.
 Hope you find this topic as interesting as I do!